 August 15th is a public holiday, and most stores remain closed, but cafés, restaurants and bars stay open, as most people celebrate the day by going out to eat and/or partying through the night.*

 Saturday, October 28th

 October 28th is known as Ochi (“No”) Day, referring to Prime Minister Ioannis Metaxas’ response to Benito Mussolini on this date in 1940, when the Italian dictator demanded his troops be allowed free movement into Greece.
 Metaxas’ firm refusal brought Greece into WWII on the side of the Allies.
 The day is celebrated with military parades.

 Ochi Day is a public holiday, and many stores remain closed, but cafés and restaurants stay open as many celebrate the day by going out to eat.*

 You can read all about Ochi Day here.

 Halloween in Greece?
 Yes, even though Greece has its own holiday period dedicated to costume parties (see “Apokries”), Halloween is becoming increasingly popular in the cities, where many bars and clubs host themed celebrations and spooky events.*

 Not a joyous day at all, this date commemorates the 1973 student uprising against the military junta, and the tragedy that followed in the early hours of the morning of November 17th, when a tank took down the gate of the National Technical University of Athens and 24 civilians were killed.
 Demonstrations are held in most cities, and particularly in Athens, and often end with small factions of the demonstrators clashing with riot police.

-While not officially a public holiday, universities and many schools close on this day.
+While not officially a public holiday, universities and many schools close on this day, which in 2023 will create a long weekend.
 The schools that open do so for special commemorative events.

 Christmas / Boxing Day (public holidays, long weekend)